w5xd/WriteLogWizards/README.md

 it won't build.
 You must make two changes to make the project build with the VS 2017 tools:
 <ul>
 <li> In Visual Studio 2017, with the newly created project open, use the Visual Studio Project menu, "Retarget Project."
 The default selections
-it offers are the most recent, and that is what you should accept.<li>
+it offers are the most recent, and that is what you should accept.</li>
 <li>You must edit the targetver.h file that the WriteLog project wizard created.
 Change it to this: <code>#define WINVER 0x0601</code></li>
 </ul>
 <p><i>Techinical note:</i> Using the WLnnProjectWizard is not strictly necessary because the next wizard, the WLnnModuleWizard can successfully